CoolBitX-Technology/coolwallet-sdk/README.md

 const SEPublicKey = localStorage.getItem('SEPublicKey')
 const appId = await apdu.pair.register(transport, appPublicKey, password, name, SEPublicKey);
 ```

+- password: Need to set the password, which will be used to change app.

+NOTE: A single CoolWallet Pro could only be paired to 3 apps.

 ### Create / Recover the wallet